kvenkatasubbarao52/Interactive-Sales-Data-Visualization-Dashboard/README.md

 # Interactive Sales Data Visualization Dashboard

 A web-based dashboard application that visualizes sales data using interactive charts and dynamic filters.
-It allows users to explore data insights and export visualizations بسهولة.
+It allows users to explore data insights and export visualizations easily.

 ---